bumoproject/bumo-docs-en/docs/protocol standard/BUMO_ATP_Standard.rst

 Issuing tokens is to issue a certain amount of digital tokens, and these tokens can be viewed in the account balance after being issued.
 When issuing tokens, you can set the parameters **amount (amount of tokens to be issued)** and **code (token code)** by initiating the ``Issuing Assets`` transaction.
-The following is an example of issuing 10000 DT tokens with 8 decimal places.
+The following is an example of issuing 10000 DT tokens with 8 decimal places, and the value of **amount** is 10^8*10000.

 **Format in json:**